PeterJHC/Message-Received/README.md

 # Message-Received
---This is where final version scripts are posted.
+This is where final version scripts are posted.
---Developer (alpha & beta versions) can be --found in the dev-versions branch.
+Developer (alpha & beta versions) are in their own branch.